 To request enrollment through this status, please complete the following steps.
-Please note that in order to take courses during the Fall 2017 term, all of the steps below must have been completed and the documents received by the August 1, 2017 deadline.
+Please note that in order to take courses during the Spring 2018 term, all of the steps below must have been completed and the documents received by the December 1, 2017 deadline.

 Please note that most summer courses offered by the University are enrolled through Georgetown Summer School, not the visiting non-degree program.
 Please see the Summer School website for additional information.

-- Review the courses numbered 350 or higher in the Schedule of Classes maintained by the Registrar's Office (click on "Fall 2017 Class Schedule - Main Campus").
+- Review the courses numbered 350 or higher in the Schedule of Classes maintained by the Registrar's Office (click on "Spring 2018 Class Schedule - Main Campus").
 Not all graduate academic departments allow visiting, non-degree students to take courses within their discipline, so please contact Petia Popova via email to inquire whether the department you are interested in taking courses with accepts visiting non-degree students.

 - Complete your Registration Request Form.
 Only one course should appear on each request form.
 If you would like to request an additional course, please fill out an additional request form.
 This is important, as separate faculty and departmental approvals are required for each course.